Generative AI for Risk And Compliance: Key Roles, Responsibilities & Skills

 3. How can generative AI help banks manage risk and compliance?

 Generative AI aids banks by streamlining risk assessments, ensuring compliance with regulations, and detecting anomalies that could signal financial risks.
+It supports AI governance principles and ensures compliance with AI regulatory compliance, helping financial institutions mitigate risks associated with fraud and financial discrepancies.

 4. What is the role of AI in risk management in banks?